aecsocket/sokol/README.md

 #### API

-The main way to interact with the API is by registering a custom system type, and placing that on a component in your configuration.
-Your system will be able to react to component and item events.
+The main way to interact with the API is by registering a custom feature type, and placing that on a component in your configuration.
+Your feature will be able to react to component and item events.

-Example system implementation:
+Example feature implementation:

 ```java
 public class TestSystem extends AbstractSystem implements PaperSystem {